wimgielis/PythonScript_NotepadPlusPlus/README.md

 - UnindentText.py (alt-shift-i):
 The selected text is unindented.
 We remove 4 spaces from the beginning of every non-empty line.

+- IndentTIAndRules.py (alt-F11):
+The selected text is changed from multiples of 3 spaces to multiples of 4 spaces (customizable).
+Lines that deviate can be flagged.
+Target is probably TI processes and rules files.

 - SelectLastCharacter (alt-F12):
 For the selected text, select each time after the last character (not the EOL character).
 Adding text to lines with variable lenghts becomes easy.